 To be perfectly clear, this is somewhat of a subjective question because whether or not they will live in harmony depends on their surroundings a swell as the temperament of the specific Betta fish that you have.
 As you may know, the Betta fish is also known as the Siamese fighting fish.
 There is a good reason why they are often called fighting fish.
 It is because they love to fight.

 Ok, so your average Betta fish does not love to fight say as much as Mike Tyson, but they are extremely territorial.
 You probably know that you cannot keep more than one Betta fish in the same tank, especially not two males.
 A male and a female or even two females may work ok, but things can still go wrong.

 Betta fish tend to be very aggressive towards larger fish, fish of the same size, and very colorful dish and marine creatures.
 So, when it comes to ghost shrimp, they can actually do OK with a Betta fish.
 First of all, ghost shrimp are partially see-through and have virtually no coloring, at least not any bright coloring, which is a good start.
 Moreover, ghost shrimp are very small, more than small enough to not be seen as a threat by a male or female Betta fish.
-There are a few factors that can help or hinder the situation, so let’s talk about those.
+There are a few factors that can help or hinder the situation when it comes to Ghost Shrimp with Betta's, so let’s talk about those.

 We have covered a separate post on Betta Tank mates here, if you need more suggestions.

 Size Of The Tank